claritylab/lucida/README.md

     Although it has be implemented, you can choose to do nothing in the function body if your service cannot learn new knowledge.
 For example, it may be hard to retrain a DNN model, so the facial recognition service simply prints a message when it receives a learn request.
+    Otherwise, consider using a database system to store the new knowledge.
+    Currently we use MongoDB to store the text and image knowledge.
     You need to tell the command center whether to send a learn request to your service or not, which is detailed in step 2.